michalswiat/lisp-fun/README.md

 # lisp-fun
-Exercise written while learning lisp (scheme to be sepcific)
+Exercise written while learning lisp (scheme to be specific)